aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/prepare-lambda-hook/index.md

                 Resource: "<lambda arn>" # Replace this with the actual Lambda ARN
 ```

-3. Deploy the IAM role using AWS CloudFormation, which grants necessary permissions to the hook.

-::alert[If you've cloned our repo then you can also find this yaml file in our _cfn101-workshop/code/workspace/hooks/hook-role.yaml_ folder.]{type="info"}

 #### **3.Deploy the Hook Role via AWS Console**